Marco Silva: Sporting CP

-Silva agreed to a four-year contract with Sporting on 21 May 2014, replacing Leonardo Jardim who left for AS Monaco FC.
-He led the team to the third place in the championship, also winning the Taça de Portugal by beating S.C.
-Braga 3–1 on penalties after a 2–2 draw in the final– this was the club's first piece of silverware since the 2008 Supertaça Cândido de Oliveira.
+Silva agreed to a four-year contract with Sporting on 21 May 2014, replacing Leonardo Jardim who left for Monaco.
+He led the team to the third place in the championship, also winning the Taça de Portugal by beating Braga 3–1 on penalties after a 2–2 draw in the final– this was the club's first piece of silverware since the 2008 Supertaça Cândido de Oliveira.

-On 4 June 2015, four days after winning the trophy, Sporting announced that Silva had been dismissed with just cause, for not wearing their official suit in a cup match against F.C.
-Vizela.
+On 4 June 2015, four days after winning the trophy, Sporting announced that Silva had been dismissed with just cause, for not wearing their official suit in a cup match against Vizela.
 The dismissal was necessary for president Bruno de Carvalho to bring in Jorge Jesus from rivals Benfica, and included a clause requiring Silva to pay Sporting should he join another Portuguese team.

 Olympiacos

-On 8 July 2015, Silva was appointed the successor of countryman Vítor Pereira at Olympiacos FC, signing on a two-year contract.
-His first competitive game occurred in the season opener in the Super League Greece, won 3–0 against Panionios FC.
-On 16 September, he played his first UEFA Champions League match with his new club, losing 0–3 at home to FC Bayern Munich in the group stage.
+On 8 July 2015, Silva was appointed the successor of countryman Vítor Pereira at Olympiacos, signing on a two-year contract.
+His first competitive game occurred in the season opener in the Super League Greece, winning 3–0 against Panionios.
+On 16 September, he played his first UEFA Champions League match with his new club, losing at home to Bayern Munich in the group stage by the same score.

-Silva subsequently guided the team to break the record of 11 consecutive league wins from the first matchday, also recording a 3–2 victory at Arsenal in the Champions League group phase.
+Silva subsequently guided the team to break the record of eleven consecutive league wins from the first matchday, also recording a 3–2 victory at Arsenal in the Champions League group phase.
 The Piraeus side's run of domestic wins ended at 17, a European record in the 21st century, but they nonetheless won a record 43rd title with six games remaining.

 Silva left Olympiacos on 23 June 2016, citing personal reasons.